AGOUZAL-SAID/TELECOM_PROJ/README.md

 *   `matched_filter.m`: Matched filter implementation.
 *   `QAM_mod.m`, `QAM_demod.m`: QAM modulation and demodulation functions.
 *   `signal_gen.m`: Various signal generation.
+*   `D1.pdf`: A PDF document that contain explanations or results related to this module.

 ### `D2`

-This directory is dedicated to channel modeling and performance analysis.
+This directory is dedicated to channel modeling and performance analysis of RF communication.
 It includes:

-*   **`subblocks/channelModel/QuaDriGa_2019.06.27_v2.2.0`**: Integration of the QuaDRiGa channel model, a radio channel simulator for wireless communication systems.
-This subdirectory contains scripts for configuration, track generation, and tutorials for using QuaDRiGa.
     *   `quadriga_src`: The QuaDRiGa source code, with channel configurations (`config/*.conf`) and tutorial scripts (`tutorials/*.m`).
 *   **`subblocks/signal_analysis_and_performance_function`**: Scripts for spectral analysis and performance estimation.
     *   `perf_estim.m`, `plot_spectrum.m`, `simple_plot_spectrum.m`, `simple_raw_spectrum.m`.
+    *   `D2.pdf`: A PDF document that contain explanations or results related to this module.

 ### `D3`